How Eating Disorders Can Affect Your Reproductive Health

 The connection between eating disorders and irregular periods

-Problems with periods are so common with eating disorders that, in a past edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM), problems with the menstrual cycle were required for a diagnosis with an eating disorder.
+Problems with periods are so common with eating disorders that, in a past edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM), problems with the menstrual cycle were required for diagnosis of certain eating disorders.
 While this is not the case in the fifth edition of DSM, published in 2013, it’s still common to see issues with both the timing and frequency of periods in women who are experiencing disordered eating.

 Research has shown that 66-84 of women with anorexia nervosa also have amenorrhea, and 6-11 percent have oligomenorrhea.
 For those who have bulimia, 7-40 percent have amenorrhea and 33-64 have oligomenorrhea.
 These numbers show that the number of women with eating disorders and problems related to their cycles can be quite high.